Skip to content

 ScenarioA “what-if” simulation of adding, removing, or replacing someone

-Influences throughSubmarkers where someone scores notably higher than peers
+Influences throughSubmarkers where someone shows notably higher influence potential